Probabilistic Contrastive Learning for Domain Adaptation: Experiments

 \subsection{Semi-Supervised Learning}

-In fact, the applicable scenarios of PCL are not limited to the domain adaptation.
-As long as the features of unlabeled data cannot be clustered around the class weights, our method has good potential to improve the performance.
+In fact, as long as the features of unlabeled data cannot be clustered around the class weights, PCL has good potential to improve the performance.
 In this section, we consider the case where the source domain and target domain come from the same distribution, \textit{i.e.}, semi-supervised learning.
 In particular, for the semi-supervised tasks, the unlabeled features will deviate from the class weight when the labeled data is very scarce.
 Therefore, we consider the case where there are only 4 labeled samples per class.